MayGo/horoscope/README.md

 - [x] Show daily horoscope on home page
 - [x] Send email to user with horoscope
 - [x] Add cron to send horoscope to user daily at configured time
-- [ ] Add my horoscope page
+- [x] Add my horoscope page
+- [ ] Add Loaders
-- [ ] Redesign daily horoscope to include affirmations and daily insights
+- [ ] Redesign daily horoscope to include affirmations and daily insights?

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.